The Bankrate promise

-You can file for an extension if you need more time to prepare and file your taxes.
-Before the April 15 deadline, you must fill out and submit Form 4868, which is the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return form.
-At the time you file Form 4868, you must also pay what you estimate you owe in tax to avoid penalties and interest, the IRS says.
-If approved, this extension will give you an extra six months to file your taxes (or four months if you’re out of the country).
+As in past years, you can request an extension if you need more time to prepare and file your 2021 return.
+Before the April 18, 2022, deadline, you must fill out and submit Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.
+At the time you file Form 4868, you must also pay the estimated income tax you owe to avoid penalties and interest, the IRS says.

 When are taxes due if I file an extension?

 If you file Form 4868 and receive the automatic six-month extension, you will have until Oct.
 17, 2022, to submit your 2021 tax return.

 If you already know that you’ll need an extension, plan on filing Form 4868 sooner rather than later.
 That way, if anything goes wrong with your application, you’ll have plenty of time to fix any errors and resubmit it ahead of the April 18 tax deadline.
 This also ensures you have time to get your documents together for your extended deadline in October.
 The IRS website has all the forms, deadlines and information you’ll need.

 Those who pay estimated taxes have a slightly different filing schedule than everyone else.
 People who pay quarterly estimated taxes include the self-employed, as well as those who work similar entrepreneurial or independent contractor jobs.
 If your paycheck doesn’t have income taxes taken out before the money gets to you, then this requirement applies to you.

 Estimated taxes are due quarterly and must be submitted with Form 1040-ES.
 Here’s when those payments are due: